 Project-generated increases in noise exceed the impact criterion of 3.0 dBA between two intersections during the peak AM period: 1) Worth Street at Baxter Street and 2) Worth Street at Mulberry Street.
 The projected noise level increases are 3.5 dBA and 4.1 dBA respectively, at the two intersections under With-Action conditions.
-Rerouting the M103, M15, and B51 bus routes back onto Park Row has been proposed as a mitigation measure.
-This would reduce the level of impact by about 0.4 dBA, with resulting noise level increments of 3.1 dBA at Worth Street at Baxter Street and 3.7 dBA at Worth Street at Mulberry Street.
-While this mitigation measure would reduce the impacts along Worth Street slightly, it would not eliminate them.
+Rerouting the M103, M15, and B51 bus routes back onto Park Row was proposed as a mitigation measure.
+This reduced the level of impact by about 0.4 dBA, with resulting noise level increments of 3.1 dBA at Worth Street at Baxter Street and 3.7 dBA at Worth Street at Mulberry Street.
+While this mitigation measure reduced the impacts along Worth Street slightly, it has not eliminated them.
 No other method of mitigation is feasible.
 Due to the needs for pedestrian access and the distance between intersections, noise barriers would not be a feasible solution along these roadways.
-Project-diverted traffic in the midday and PM peak hours would not cause noise level impacts.
 Portions of Chatham Towers and other residential buildings at the intersections of Worth/Baxter Streets and Worth/Mulberry Streets, as well as Columbus Park, are affected by this increase in noise levels.

 The overall noise levels would decrease with distance from Worth Street.
 Other than rerouting of traffic, no mitigation measures are feasible since the impacts occur outdoors, and noise barriers would not be considered practical or cost effective at these locations.
 Therefore, these impacts would remain unmitigated.
+Project-diverted traffic in the midday and PM peak hours has not caused noise level impacts.